 BBC coverage of Professor Jesse Dawson and the NRS SRN Vagus Nerve Stimulation Stroke study

 SRN are delighted to tell you that on Wednesday 14 February the BBC series Trust Me, I’m a Doctor featured an item about the SRN supported Vagus Nerve Stimulation Stroke study.
 It featured University of Glasgow Professor Jesse Dawson’s, NRS Stroke Research Champion who led the first two pilot studies of this technique.

 One effect of Stroke is damage to the area of the brain that controls movement.
-In the UK as many as half of people with stroke suffer problems with their arm which can impact on daily living activities and quality of life for the stoke victim.
+In the UK as many as half of people with stroke suffer problems with their arm which can impact on daily living activities and quality of life for the stroke victim.